SketchingDev/dev-meets-contact-center.github.io/_posts/2023-02-03-automating-development-of-genesys-chat-bots.md

   5. Notifies a QA Engineer to perform exploratory testing
   6. Once approved by a QA Engineer then automatically deploy changes to production

-The obvious benefits of this are:
+The more obvious benefits of this are:
 - Reducing the feedback loop from hours/days to seconds/minutes
 - Deployments of bots and their dependencies that are identical across environments.
 If it works in UAT, it will work in Prod.